A MENU BUILT ON COMBOS AND SPECIALS

 At St. Louis, customers do not order items — they order deals.
 A combo here, a special there, an item that only exists with a spice level attached.
 If the system treats those as separate line items, the order and the price are both wrong.

-The cart builder learned the deals
+The ordering flow learned the deals

 Remapping loose items